CloudLabsAI-Azure/AIW-Azure-Network-Solutions/LabFiles/Provision-sample-application.md

    ![NSG](https://github.com/Divyasri199/AIW-Azure-Network-Solutions/blob/prod/media/createNSG.png?raw=true)

-3. Monitor the deployment status by selecting Notifications Bell at the top of the portal.
+3. Monitor the deployment status by selecting **Notifications** Bell at the top of the portal.
 In a minute or so, you should see a confirmation of the successful deployment.
-Select Go    to Resource.
+Select **Go to Resource**.

     ![go to resource](https://github.com/Divyasri199/AIW-Azure-Network-Solutions/blob/prod/media/NSG2.png?raw=true)

-4. Now go back to the VM we created in task-1, click on **Connect** to connect RDP
+4. Now navigate back to the VM we created in task-1, click on **Connect** to connect RDP

     ![connect](https://github.com/Divyasri199/AIW-Azure-Network-Solutions/blob/prod/media/connect-RDP.png?raw=true)